If you can’t foster please consider sponsoring one of our special needs pups.

 All of the dogs here are almost all are on eye medication.
 I had to make a chart that I taped to the kitchen cabinet to help me remember who gets what when.
 Kelly hates her eye drops, and I feel badly that I have to upset her twice a day.

 Out of the corner of my eye, I see Hellen starting down the stairs.
 I didn't put the gate on.
-I run to the stairs to catch Hellen before she goes over the siDe.
+I run to the stairs to catch Hellen before she goes over the side.
 The doorbell rings again.
-I tell Runway and Kelly to be quiet (even though inside, I’m always delighted that Kelly, a former hoarder victim, is as feisty as ever), and I finally make it to the door.
+I tell Mikey and Kelly to be quiet (even though inside, I’m always delighted that Kelly, a former hoarder victim, is as feisty as ever), and I finally make it to the door.

 OK, what was I doing?
 Oh, yes, cleaning Cody’s x-pen.
 I go back to his x-pen.
 He isn't there.
 Where's Cody?
 Panic for a few seconds, but then I remember I put hI’m down elsewhere.
 There he is!!
 Cody’s x-pen cleaned, I take a glance in the mirror in the den as I walk by.
 My sweatshirt is on inside out.